-How do these studies related to lipedema?
+How do these studies relate to lipedema?
 Lipedema is associated with multiple vascular changes.
-There is an increased in subdermal venous vessels an increase in varicose and spider veins and an increase in vessel fragility or bruising.
-All of of these venous abnormalities increase venous pressure and lead to microvascular venous hypertension.
-The the venous hypertension causes increased pressure at the capillary bed and results in increase lymph production.
-Increase lymph production can be accommodated in early stages, but over time can lead to a secondary lymphedema.
+There is an increase in subdermal venous vessels and increase in varicose and spider veins and an increase in vessel fragility or bruising.
+All of these venous abnormalities increase venous pressure and lead to microvascular venous hypertension.
+Venous hypertension causes increased pressure at the capillary bed and result in increased lymph production.
+Increase lymph production can be accommodated in the early stages, but over time can lead to secondary lymphedema.

 No Direct Comparison of Vibration Plates

 There are no head-to-head studies comparing vibration plates and skin blood flow.
-So far all we can say is that at the horizontal rotating vibration plate at 30 Hertz is proven to affect skin blood flow.
-Other vibration plates one’s that vibrate more rapidly or more slowly and plate that are vibrate in other directions have been.
-There is some evidence for that these other vibration devices may help skin blood flow, however the evidence is not as good.
+So far all we can say is that the horizontal rotating vibration plate at 30 Hertz is proven to affect skin blood flow.
+Other vibration plates – ones that vibrate more rapidly or more slowly and plates that are vibrating in other directions.
+There is some evidence that these other vibration devices may help skin blood flow, however the evidence is not as good.

 Other Effects of Whole Body Vibration

-Johnson showed that whole body vibration, improved skin blood flow and nitric oxide production in diabetic individuals.
+Johnson showed that whole body vibration for lipedema improved skin blood flow and nitric oxide production in diabetic individuals.
 When combined with resistance training, but not alone augmented the changes in body composition in older women was shown by Fjeldstad.
-Specifically the whole body vibration combined with weight training increased the fat loss, muscle gain and improved bone density.
+Specifically, the whole body vibration combined with weight training increased fat loss, muscle gain and improved bone density.
 To learn more follow the references, including the review article by Park.

 My recommendations for my patients: I recommend my patients consider adding a vibration plate to help their swelling and symptoms of lipedema once the basics of diet, compression, lymphatic massage and or lymphatic pneumatic pumps have been implemented.